 Earlier I discussed Ruth's dream of being abducted to the underworld.
 I suggested then that she formed this archetypal image (and all other archetypal images) in her imagination, by a creative process which drew upon both inherited and environmental suggestions.
 In view of what I have said in the last few paragraphs, it seems clear that Ruth's archetypal image was self-organized.

 The principle of self-organization rules everywhere in biology, from the assembly of molecules to all higher levels of order.
 The same principle may also apply in psychology.
 I have explained how an archetypal image may self-organize.
 I have also explained how my dream and its interpretation may self-organize.
 Finally, the overall process by which I individuate may self-organize.
 I have given some clinical illustrations.

 I have not proven that these three explanations are correct.
 But the component parts from which they are constructed, for example the inheritance of instincts, the dependence of development on information from the environment, self-assembly, emergence (as I have defined it), association, and selective awareness during sleep (some noises wake me and some do not), have all been proven elsewhere.
 The three explanations satisfy the law of parsimony: they are simple and highly economical.
 Perhaps they should serve as working hypotheses until they are proven incorrect.

 1I explain when I discuss the self (in this paper) that an archetype also implies the possibility of an emergent level of order in the personality.
 Like an instinct, such a possibility is a priori, or "immortal", and may therefore seem numinous.
-I develop the idea of a priori possibility (principle of organization) in a forthcoming paper.
+I develop the idea of a priori possibility in a forthcoming paper.

 Alberts, B., D. Bray, J. Lewis, M. Raff, K. Roberts, and J. D. Watson 1994.
 The Molecular Biology of the Cell, 339-340.
 New York and London: Garland.